PART 802 - DEFINITIONS OF WORDS AND TERMS

 (iii) The date that is 10 years after the date of the veteran's death; or

 (iv) The date on which the business concern is no longer small under federal small business size standards.

 (3) The veteran must have had a 100 percent service-connected disability rating or the veteran died as a direct result of a service-connected disability.

 VAAR means the Department of Veterans Affairs Acquisition Regulation.

-Veteran-owned small business (VOSB) has the same meaning as Veteran-owned small business concern defined in FAR 2.101, except for acquisitions authorized by 38 U.S.C.
-8127 and 8128 for the Veterans First Contracting Program.
-These businesses must be listed as verified in the VIP database.
-A business whose SDVOSB status derives from ownership and control by a surviving spouse shall also be considered a VOSB.
+Veteran-owned small business concern (VOSB) has the same meaning as defined in FAR 2.101, except for acquisitions authorized by 813.106 and 819.70.
+These businesses must then be listed as verified in the VetBiz.gov VIP database.

 VISN means Veterans Integrated Service Network, an integrated network of VA facilities that are focused on pooling and aligning resources to best meet local needs in the most cost-effective manner and provide greater access to care.